morgen-peschke/mock4s/README.md

 Mocks are defined in a settings file, which is JSON file with a particular format.
 The top-level is an array, each entry is a mock definition.

-These are ordered, so as a practical matter, only a single mock can be defined with `"route": "always"`, and it must be the final mock.
+These are ordered so, as a practical matter, only a single mock can be defined with `"route": "always"`, and it must be the final mock.
 Such a mock is not strictly necessary, as a standard "Not Found" response will be returned if no mock matches an incoming request.